gary-archer/oauth.apisample.serverless/README.md

 - The API has a fictional business area of `investments`, but simply returns hard coded data
 - The API's lambda functions validate a JWT access token on every request, in a zero trust manner
-- The API takes finer control over OAuth domain specific claims and uses a certified JOSE library
+- The API takes finer control over OAuth and claims to enable the best security with good manageability
 - The API uses JSON request logging and Elasticsearch log aggregation, for measurability

 ## API serves UI Clients